 Look at your current business model.
 In the case of most startups, you’re running the show by yourself.
 You might outsource a few functions here, such as having a dedicated web designer, photographer, or video team, but it’s likely that you’re doing most of the web updates, content writing, customer service, email list management, making the advertising decisions, coming up with a marketing plan, drafting the newsletters, choosing the products, handling the accounting, working with vendors, and so on.

 One of the key components of any type of growth is that you will need to create alternate management strategies for at least some of these tasks.
 In some cases, that means automation: as through analytic tools, email management software, autoresponders, and the like.
-In other cases, you might need to outsource tasks or hire some assistance, such as a content writer, social media expert, customer service liaison, or financial expert, just to name a few possible roles.
+While in other cases, you might need to outsource tasks or hire some assistance, such as a content writer, social media expert, customer service liaison, or financial expert, just to name a few possible roles.

 In each of these scenarios, the topic of money comes up again and again.
 Can you afford to add staff and purchase subscriptions to costly automating software?
 On the other hand, can your business afford for you to NOT make these investments?